Xovesh/Data-Structures-Implementations/README.md

 - Stack using linked list and array
 - Two stacks in one array
-- Ordered / Unorderes list using double linked list
+- Ordered / Unordered list using double linked list

 # To be added
 - Queue using linked list and array